opendatahub-io/architecture-decision-records/ODH-ADR-0004-odh-component-requirements.md

 #### Component Release Requirements

 All components must provide periodic stable release that will be made available as part of an ODH release.
 The recommendation is that each component uses some form of [Semantic Versioning](https://semver.org/) for the release numbering scheme to ensure that each release version will align to a specific feature set.
 This will allow any external components to verify integration functionality against a specific version to ensure compatibility.
-Component maintainers are responsible for ensuring that major feature updates are versioned appropriately using git tags (or release branches) so that critical fixes can be applying without forcing users to accept major changes to just to resolve minor issues.
+Component maintainers are responsible for ensuring that major feature updates are versioned appropriately using git tags (or release branches) so that critical fixes can be applied without forcing users to accept major changes to just to resolve minor issues.

-Each release should be publicized as a github [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) to with a highlevel summary of major changes in the release and a link to [changelog](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) to show updates to the code base since the previous release
+Each release should be publicized as a github [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) with a highlevel summary of major changes in the release and a link to [changelog](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) to show updates to the code base since the previous release

 All component releases must provide up to date documentation that
 1. Guides users through an end to end workflow of the component that will be published on [opendatahub.io](https://opendatahub.io)